 Why We Love It:

-- ✅ Incredible value — Best grind quality under $100
+- ✅ Stupid good value — Best grind quality at this price point, outperforms any cheap blade grinder

 - ✅ Lightweight and portable — Perfect for travel

-- ✅ Smooth grinding action — Upgraded bearings from the C2
+- ✅ Smooth grinding action — Double bearing positioning for stability

 - ✅ Good for filter coffee — Optimized for pour-over and AeroPress